Rising-Stars-by-Sunshine/Econ211_Zhe_Niu_PS1/Literature/Readme.md

 The integration of machine learning (ML) models in financial services, particularly in the classification of loan borrowers, marks a significant advancement in credit risk assessment.
 However, the opacity of these ML models, often described as "black boxes," raises critical concerns regarding their interpretability and transparency (Guidotti et al., 2018).
 The increasing demand for explainable AI (XAI) in regulatory and societal contexts underscores the need for effective post hoc explanation methods that clarify the decision-making processes of ML models (Arrieta et al., 2020).
 The advent of Large Language Models (LLMs) and their capability for in-context learning (ICL) presents a novel approach to generating such explanations (Liu et al., 2023).
 This study aims to explore the potential of LLMs in providing post hoc explanations within the framework of loan borrower classification in banking.

 #### Research Question
-- Can LLMs produce accurate and reliable post hoc explanations for ML model predictions in loan borrower classification?
+- Can LLMs produce accurate and reliable post hoc explanations for ML model predictions in credit card fraud classification?
 - How do LLMs compare with existing post hoc explanation methods in identifying key features influencing classification decisions?

 #### Application Scenarios